bnicolae1986/Manual_Testing_Jira/Manual_Testing_Jira.md

 #### 1.1.2 Entry criteria defined

+The roles should be alocated..
 (enumerati aici toate criteriile de intrare pe care le-ati definit pentru proiectul vostru)
 #### 1.1.3 Exit criteria defined

+All the test cases have been alocated
 (enumerati aici toate criteriile de iesire pe care le-ati definit pentru proiectul vostru)
 #### 1.1.4 Test scope
 Tests in scope:
+In the scope of the testing is the "pagina mea" module in the didactic.ro aplication, wich will also include "abonamente", "despre mine", "diplome si adeverinte" sections.
+The types and techniques that will be used are:
+* Functional testing
+* Usability testing
+* Equivalence partitioning
+* Bboundary value analysis
+* Decision table
+* Positive / Negative testing
+Any other types or techniques that will be necessary will be applied accordingly.
 (descrieti aici toate testele pe care intentionati sa le faceti.
 Puteti include functionalitati din aplicatie, tipuri sau tehnici de testare, dispozitive pe care veti testa etc)
 Tests not in scope: